ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 {: req1}

 - Creation of cryptographic secrets between Server and Client.
+  This includes the creation of pkX and skX.
 - PDM data flow between Client and Server.

 These steps MAY be in the same session or in separate sessions.
 That